 - Account for Evaluation: As more school district employee housing projects emerge, districts need to invest in robust, longitudinal evaluation programs.

 Sean Doocy recently received his Master of City Planning degree in the Department of City and Regional Planning at the University of California, Berkeley.
 He is currently conducting research at the intersection of housing policy, school infrastructure, and education policy.
 Sean can be reached at email@example.com.

-Are you a public school teacher or staff member?
-Connect with the Landed team here to learn more about our down payment support program and homebuyer education resources.
+Are you a public school, university, or college educator or school employee?
+Connect with the Landed team here to learn more about our down payment program and homebuyer education resources.